andrewchambers/bupstash/doc/quickstart.md

 ...
 ```

-Note that bupstash automatically applies compression and deduplicates your data, compressing data yourself can actually make deduplication perform worse, taking more space.
+Note that bupstash automatically applies compression and deduplicates your data so you
+do not need to do this manually.

 # Listing snapshots